| How lying marketers sold Roe v. Wade to

 their mental-emotional-cultural makeup and reaching in and pushing buttons

+to elicit the desired response.
 In marketing evil, however, a much more profound

 process is at work.
 You're in the business of changing, seducing,